darkboybeyond/Magic-Invoice-App/README.md

 </div>

 > [!TIP]
-> **Dynamic Updates via Definitions:** Our software uses a **Definitions-based system**.
-This means you don't need to wait for a full software update to get new invoice templates.
+> **Dynamic Updates via Definitions:** Our software uses a **Definitions-based architecture**.
+This means you don't need to wait for a full software update to access new invoice templates.
 New formats are added as modular files that the app loads instantly.

 ### 📤 Provide Support File
-If you have a specific store or carrier format (from a bulk purchase or a unique provider) that is not yet in the app, you can help us grow the project:

-1.  **Use the Button:** Click on **"Provide Support File"** inside the app.
+If you have purchased devices from a specific carrier or store and have a personal file you wish to port, you can use our **"Provide Support File"** button.
+This is ideal for users with multiple devices from a specific provider.

-2.  **Submit your format:** Send us a photo, a PDF, or an email receipt of the format you wish to port.
+* **How it works:** Simply send us a photo, PDF, or email receipt of the format you need.
-3.  **Turnaround:** Our team will work on porting the template within **24 to 72 hours**.
+* **Porting Process:** Our team will work on integrating the format into the app within **24 to 72 hours**.
-4.  **Porting Service:** We are committed to our users; if you provide the source file, we will gladly integrate it into the software for everyone.
+* **Community Driven:** We are committed to expanding the app; if you provide the format, we will gladly work to add it for you and the community.

 > [!WARNING]
-> **Support Etiquette:** Patience and respect are the keys to a great experience.
-Our support team is here to help, but we have a **zero-tolerance policy** for abuse.
-Users who are disrespectful or attempt to abuse the staff will deal with our most senior (and stern) administrators.
+> **Code of Conduct:** Patience and respect are the keys to successful support.
+Our team is dedicated to helping you, but we have a zero-tolerance policy for abuse.
+Users who behave poorly or attempt to abuse the staff will be referred to our strictest administrators—expect a firm response if you fail to maintain a respectful attitude.
 Treat the team with kindness, and we will move mountains for you.

 ---